Martin Blumenthal-Barby

 2. Journal Articles and Book Chapters

-• “Example, Exemplarity, Elizabeth Eckford,” in Nicholas Dunn (ed.), Hannah Arendt’s “Lectures on Kant’s Political Philosophy” (Berlin/Boston: De Gruyter, forthcoming in 2024).
+• “Example, Exemplarity, Elizabeth Eckford,” in Nicholas Dunn (ed.), Hannah Arendt’s “Lectures on Kant’s Political Philosophy” (Berlin/Boston: De Gruyter, 2024).

 • “The Exemplarity of Particulars: Arendt on Validity,” Arcadia: International Journal of Literary Culture 56/2 (2021), 243-51.